OpsLevel/actions/setup-cli/README.md

 The action supports the following inputs:

 - `cli_version` - (optional) The version of OpsLevel CLI to install.
 Can be the git tag of any [release](https://github.com/OpsLevel/cli/releases) - invalid versions fail back to the latest release.

+## Outputs

+The action supports the following outputs:

+- `cli_executable_path` - (optional) The path to where the OpsLevel CLI executable was installed.